Celebrity restaurants that failed

 Tim P. Whitby/Stringer/Getty Images/somchaij/Shutterstock

-8: Eva Longoria: SHe by Morton’s, 2012-14
+8. Eva Longoria: SHe by Morton’s, 2012-14

-Desperate Housewives star Eva Longoria joined up with Morton's steakhouses (owned by parent company Landry's) to launch a brand new restaurant in Las Vegas in 2012.
+Desperate Housewives star Eva Longoria joined up with Morton's steakhouses (owned by parent company Landry's) to launch a new restaurant in Las Vegas in 2012.
 The concept was a sleek steakhouse specifically aimed at female diners, with 'He-Cuts' and 'She-Cuts' of meat, a 1920s theme and a catwalk for fashion shows.

-8: Eva Longoria: SHe by Morton’s, 2012-14
+8. Eva Longoria: SHe by Morton’s, 2012-14

 SHe ran into trouble in 2014 when inspectors reportedly came across numerous health-code demerits, and the Southern Nevada Health District temporarily closed the venue.
-The demerits related to faulty thermometers and food being held at incorrect temperatures.
+The demerits related to faulty thermometers and food being stored at incorrect temperatures.
 SHe reopened days later, but it closed for good that same year.

 Andreu DALMAU/PA Archive/PA Images

-7: Elle Macpherson, Naomi Campbell and Claudia Schiffer: Fashion Café, 1995-98
+7. Elle Macpherson, Naomi Campbell and Claudia Schiffer: Fashion Café, 1995-98

 Supermodels Elle Macpherson (pictured), Naomi Campbell, Claudia Schiffer and Christy Turlington all came together to front the Fashion Cafe in New York City in 1995.
 It was a sleek venue with leather booths, a pricy gift shop and a red carpet at the entrance, and it served diner-style dishes such as burgers and platters.
-After some initial success, the Fashion Café burgeoned into several other cities including Barcelona, London and Mexico City.
+After some initial success, the Fashion Café expanded into several other cities including Barcelona, London and Mexico City.
 But this fortune was short-lived.

 JON LEVY/Staff/Getty Images

-7: Elle Macpherson, Naomi Campbell and Claudia Schiffer: Fashion Café, 1995-98
+7. Elle Macpherson, Naomi Campbell and Claudia Schiffer: Fashion Café, 1995-98

 FRANCIS SPECKER/EMPICS Entertainment/FRANCIS SPECKER/EMPICS Entertainment

-6: Stephen and William Baldwin: Alaia/Luahn/Society 5,1999-2001
+6. Stephen and William Baldwin: Alaia/Luahn/Society 5,1999-2001

 Lawrence Lucier/Getty Images

-6: Stephen and William Baldwin: Alaia/Luahn/Society 5,1999-2001
+6. Stephen and William Baldwin: Alaia/Luahn/Society 5,1999-2001

 Jim Spellman/Getty Images

-5: Hulk Hogan: Pastamania, 1995-96
+5. Hulk Hogan: Pastamania, 1995-96

 The work of flamboyant pro wrestler Hulk 'Hulkster' Hogan, Pastamania opened its doors in 1995 in Mall of America, Bloomington, Minnesota.
 Just like its visionary, it was loud, proud and brash, and Hogan and his team went hard on marketing it to his then legions of fans.
 The mammoth opening event included a raucous pasta-eating challenge and pasta shapes modelled on Hulk himself.